-The Teaching & Learning Community offers social and academic support for new first‐year students while also providing an opportunity to engage in career focused experiential learning activities.
-These opportunities allow students in their first year to make connections with education professionals, see first hand the work being done in the field, and build a foundation for success in the program through pre-major courses taken together.
+The Education Teaching & Learning Community members engage in career focused experiential learning activities that allow students to make connections with education professionals, build strong connections with faculty, and build a foundation for success in the program through pre-major courses taken together.

 For more information contact:

-Student Success Initiatives
+Office of Retention & Student Success Initiatives